af0liveira/alura-space/README.md

 Alura Space Photo Gallery
 =========================

-Welcome to Alura Space, a photo gallery for space images!
+Welcome to Alura Space, a web application for space photos!

+The application is a platform for visualizing and sharing astronomy images.
+To use the application, users are required to sign up.
+Once logged in, the user will have access to the full photo gallery and will be able to upload their own images.

-This project implements the backend the Alura Space app using Python 3.10 and Django 4.1.
+This project implements the backend of the application using Python 3.10 with the Django 4.1 framework.
-The Amazon S3 service is used to store the images and user data related to the application.
+Additionaly, the Amazon S3 service is used for storing the images files in the cloud.

+> ⚠️ You should note that **only the image files are stored in the cloud**.
+> The application's database will remain local and is not part of this repository.

 This project was developed as part of the [Django formation](https://cursos.alura.com.br/formacao-django) at the [Alura](https://www.alura.com.br/) tech school.
 The original frontend project and assets were obtained from [here](https://github.com/alura-cursos/alura_space/tree/projeto_front).